 - The term ‘budget’ has nowhere been used in the Constitution.
 It is the popular name for the ‘annual financial statement’ that has been dealt with in Article 112 of the Constitution.

 - The Railway Budget was separated from the General Budget in 1921 on the recommendations of the Acworth Committee.
-From the year 2017, the railway budget and the main financial budget were again merged and in 2017.
+In the year 2017, the railway budget and the main financial budget were again merged and in 2017.

 - Consolidated Fund of India - It is a fund to which all receipts are credited and all payments are debited.
 In other words, (a) all revenues received by the Government of India; (b) all loans raised by the Government by the issue of treasury bills, loans or ways and means of advances; and (c) all money received by the government in repayment of loans forms the Consolidated Fund of India.
-Mentioned in article 266.
+As mentioned in article 266.

 - Public Account of India - All other public money (other than those which are credited to the Consolidated Fund of India) received by or on behalf of the Government of India shall be credited to the Public Account of India.

 - Contingency Fund of India - The Constitution authorised the Parliament to establish a ‘Contingency Fund of India’, into which amounts determined by law are paid from time to time.
 Accordingly, the Parliament enacted the contingency fund of India Act in 1950.
-This fund is placed at the disposal of the president, and he can make advances out of it to meet unforeseen expenditure pending its authorisation by the Parliament.
+This fund is placed at the disposal of the president, and he can make advances out of it to meet unforeseen expenditures pending its authorisation by the Parliament.

 - Public Accounts Committee - It consists of 22 members (15 from the Lok Sabha and 7 from the Rajya Sabha).
 Term of members – 1 year.
 A minister cannot be elected as a member of the committee.
 The chairman of the committee is appointed by the Speaker from amongst its members.
 Until 1966–67, the chairman of the committee belonged to the ruling party.
 However, since 1967 a convention has developed whereby the chairman of the committee is selected invariably from the Opposition.
 The function of the committee is to examine the annual audit reports of the Comptroller and auditor general of India (CAG), which are laid before the Parliament by the president.